First published March 19, 2020

 How can your congregation be a good employer during the COVID-19 outbreak?
 Caring for staff is an opportunity to model your values and spirit for the congregation, to demonstrate the kindness, creativity, and interdependence that these days ask of us.
-We will update this page regularly, as new questions emerge and new resources become available.

 - Kindness and compassion: Leaders and supervisors, be gentle and generous with each other and with your staff.